A practical guide to Freshdesk SLA policies: What you need to know

 -

-First Response Time: This one’s pretty self-explanatory.
-It measures how long it takes an agent to send that first reply after a customer submits a ticket.
+First response time: This measures how long it takes an agent to send that first reply after a customer submits a ticket.
 This is a big deal because it's your first chance to say, "We see you, we've got this."
-A quick first response can buy you a lot of goodwill, even if the final fix takes a bit longer.
+A quick first response can build a lot of goodwill.

 -

-Resolution Time: This is the main event.
+Resolution time: This is the main event.
 It tracks the entire journey of a ticket, from the moment it's created until it's officially marked "Resolved."
-It’s the ultimate measure of your team's efficiency and has a huge effect on customer satisfaction.
+It’s a key measure of your team's efficiency and has a positive effect on customer satisfaction.

 -

-Next Response Time: For those trickier issues that need a bit of back-and-forth, this metric tracks the time between each reply.
-It makes sure that once a conversation starts, the customer isn't left in the dark waiting for an update.
+Next response time: For those issues that need a bit of back-and-forth, this metric tracks the time between each reply.
+It makes sure that once a conversation starts, the customer receives consistent updates.

 You also have to decide when your SLA clock is actually running.